Search

 - Collections - Artifact

 Loranger Gristmill was built in 1832 on Stoney Creek in Monroe, Michigan.
 It incorporated a sophisticated conveyor system, developed by Oliver Evans in the late 1700s, that moved grain through the building to be ground into flour or animal feed.
-Henry Ford acquired the mill and sent a crew to disassemble and relocate it to Greenfield Village in 1928.
+Henry Ford acquired the mill in 1928.
+This may be an image of the crew sent to disassemble and relocate the mill to Greenfield Village.